AdobeDocs/experience-manager-cloud-service.en/help/operations/indexing.md

 | /oak:index/acme.product-custom-2  | No  | No  | Yes  |
 | /oak:index/cqPageLucene  | Yes  | Yes  | Yes  |

 The version number is incremented each time the index is changed.
-In order to avoid custom index names colliding with index names of the product itself, custom indexes, as well as changes to out of the box indexes must end with `-custom-<number>`.
+To avoid custom index names colliding with index names of the product itself, custom indexes, as well as changes to out of the box indexes must end with `-custom-<number>`.

 ### Changes to Out-of-the-Box Indexes {#changes-to-out-of-the-box-indexes}